imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 HTML entity- It’s a piece of text ("string") that begins with an ampersand ( & ) and ends with a semicolon ( ; )

 entity-a thing with distinct and independent existence

+indent-to begin a line of written or printed text after leaving extra space

 Mash up-mix or combine two or more different elements